CaptainSly/Eden/readme.md

 # Eden

+# NOTE

+# THIS PROJECT IS BEING TRANSFERRED AND REWRITTEN INTO A NEW PROJECT CALLED The Aether Project.
+ONCE THE CLIENT HAS THE SAME FEATURES AS THIS ONE, IT'LL BE POSTED.
+LOOK HERE FOR A LINK

 Eden is a Call of Cthulhu Prop for games in the modern age.
 It allows for a person to login to an account, view their personal data and read messages/news.
 All this data is created by the user before hand.

 ## Description